santiagosayshey/OMesh/README.md

 Create a docker compose file for a server setup.
 Make sure to include all the nessecary addresses, ports, and environment variables.

-**Note:** 2 server compose files has been provided in `/compose`.
+**Note:** Two server compose files has been provided in `/compose`.
 An appendix explaining it's structure has been provided in this README's appendix.

 4. Deploy a Server Container